MikeCheel/HlpAI/ai-todos.md

 - **Approval Required**: All tasks require explicit approval before starting
 - **Session Continuity**: All project rules and guidelines are understood and will be followed upon return

-### CRITICAL REMINDER - READ EVERY TIME
+### 🚨 CRITICAL REMINDER - READ EVERY TIME 🚨

-**MANDATORY**: Before starting ANY work, ALWAYS read and follow the project rules:
+**⚠️ MANDATORY - ALL RULES ARE CRITICAL ⚠️**: Before starting ANY work, ALWAYS read and follow ALL project rules:

+**🔒 APPROVAL REQUIREMENTS (CRITICAL):**
 - No coding or task shall be started unless explicitly approved by the user
 - No task that causes changes should be performed without approval, including git changes
-- All design, coding, and security best practices must be used
+- ALL design, coding, and security best practices must be used
 - Keep track of progress in ai-todos.md file

+**🧪 TESTING REQUIREMENTS (CRITICAL):**
 - Use TUnit framework exclusively for testing (NOT NUnit)
 - Achieve at least 70% code coverage
-- Resolve all errors, warnings, and messages before marking tasks complete
-- All tests must pass 100%
+- ALL tests must pass 100%
 - Write unit tests for any bugs that are fixed

+**🎯 QUALITY REQUIREMENTS (CRITICAL):**
+- Resolve ALL errors, warnings, and messages before marking tasks complete
+- Zero tolerance for suppressed warnings or errors
+- All libraries must be commercially free unless instructed otherwise
+- PowerShell commands only (no && syntax)

+**📋 DOCUMENTATION REQUIREMENTS (CRITICAL):**
+- Never remove ai-todos items - archive them instead
+- All questions must be answered before starting new tasks
+- Maintain complete session continuity through ai-todos.md

+**⚠️ FAILURE TO FOLLOW ANY RULE IS UNACCEPTABLE ⚠️**

 ### PERSONAL NOTES